 - Since most bee species don’t fly in the colder months, now’s the time to think ahead to next spring when a new generation of bees start emerging.
 Make you garden, roof terrace, patio or other outside space a smorgasbord of bee-friendly spring bulbs.
 If you only do one thing, plant those crocus bulbs you’ve been meaning to before the ground gets too hard.
 Plant them under trees, in lawns and hanging baskets, and pots, as well as flower beds.
 They will give the early flying bumblebee queens food to fuel their flight.
 Here are the best spring bulbs for bees.

 - The Strawberry tree (Arbutus unedo) feeds bees in November and it’s nectar and pollen contains medicinal properties for bumblebees, so try to grow one in your garden or a even a large pot.
 If you’d like a spring or summer flowering tree instead, now is the perfect month to decide which tree you could add to your garden to provide bee food next year.
-If you order it now, you can plant a tree, while trees are dormant during late autumn or winter.
-Also, speak to your council tree officer about planting more bee-friendly trees in local streets and parks.
+If you order it now, you can plant a tree, while trees are dormant during winter.
+Also, speak to your council tree officer about how they could be planting more bee-friendly trees in local streets and parks.
 Trees can provide an abundant source of food at times of year when bees may be going hungry like early spring and late summer.
 For advice on which tree to plant see our Trees for Bees guide.
 Some bee-friendly trees grow very well in pots, including small fruit trees such as crab apples.
 My favourite to feed the Red mason bees is Malus sylvestris ‘Evereste’.

 - Have you ever thought of growing a wildlife-friendly hedge?
 Well this month is the time to get planning.
 Hawthorn, Blackthorn, Field Maple, Beech, Hornbeam, Purging buckthorn and Dog rose are some of plants that this RHS video suggests.
 It all really depends on what size garden you have, how prickly you want your hedge and how much you want it to flower for pollinators.
 We have a small Cotoneaster hedge in our small, urban front garden which mitigates pollution, has white flowers that feed bees in the summer, and berries for the blackbirds in winter.
 Even privet hedges are good for pollinators if they are allowed to flower.
 Bare-root hedges can be planted from late autumn into winter.